emma0925/Gene-Summary-Enhancer/README.md

     **Below are optiaonal:**

-    If you want to change the batch size, it is in line 6 of the `submit_all_batch.sh`
+    If you want to change the batch size, it is in line 6 of the `get_connectome_for_all.sh`
     ```
     BATCH_SIZE=2500 # Changed the number to the number of genes you want to have in each batch
     ```
     Note: it takes around 20 hours to access the endpoint for 5000 genes

-    If you want to change the output directory you can change line 8-15 of the `submit_all_batch.sh`
+    If you want to change the output directory you can change line 8-15 of the `get_connectome_for_all.sh`
     ```
     OUTPUT_DIR="./outputs" # change line 10 if you changed here